RAP-group/sslr_replication_si/docs/proposal/README.md

 language (referred to in the literature as the ‘native advantage’).
-Three decades of research on speech perception in adverse conditions consistently shows that listening in background noise poses more difficulties for bilinguals listening in their L2 than for monolinguals (See Scharenborg & Os, 2019 for an overview).
+Three decades of research on speech perception in adverse conditions consistently shows that listening in background noise poses more difficulties for bilinguals in their L2 than for monolinguals (See Scharenborg & Os, 2019 for an overview).
 Furthermore, some studies show that the ‘native advantage’ persists even when one is highly proficient in the L2 and learns it at an early age (See Mayo, Florentine, & Buus, 1997; Meador, Flege, & Mackay, 2000; Rogers, Lister, Febo, Besing, & Abrams, 2006, among others), including simultaneous bilinguals with two L1’s (Mayo et al., 1997; Shi, 2010).

 According to Scharenborg & Os (2019), the ‘native advantage’ results from ‘imperfect knowledge’ of the L2.
 This explanation seems plausible